ringwormGO-organization/spamdforum/README.md

 # spamdforum

 spamdforum, a forum software with simplicity in posts and complexity in security.
-Currently alpha, forum isn't worked yet; just an account system
+Currently alpha, forum isn't worked yet; just an account system.

+Please read CONTRIBUTE.md